-In small enterprises, a single portfolio (a single instance of SAFe) may be enough to deliver a set of solutions for the entire organization.
-The portfolio is connected to the business strategy by strategic themes and the budget, and it provides feedback to the enterprise via portfolio context, as Figure 1 illustrates.
+As mentioned above, a single portfolio (a single instance of SAFe) may be enough to deliver a set of solutions for the entire organization.
+The solution portfolio is connected to the business strategy by strategic themes and the budget, as Figure 1 illustrates.

 Large Enterprises Will Have Multiple Portfolios

-SAFe is successfully applied by many of the world’s largest enterprises.
-And many of these enterprises have thousands, and even tens of thousands, of IT, system, application, and solution development practitioners.
-Of course, these practitioners are not all working on the same solutions or within the same value streams.
-More likely, IT and development are organized to support various lines of business, internal departments, customer segments, or other business goals.
-To achieve the larger purpose, the enterprise will have multiple SAFe portfolios, each with its own budget and strategic themes reflecting that unit’s portion of the business strategy, as Figure 2 illustrates.
+Many of the world’s largest businesses use SAFe.
+These enterprises have thousands, and even tens of thousands, of IT, system, application, and solution development practitioners.
+Of course, not all of these practitioners are working on the same solutions, or within the same value streams.
+It’s more likely that IT and development are organized to support various lines of business, internal departments, customer segments, or other business capabilities.
+To achieve this, these enterprises will have multiple SAFe portfolios.
+Each portfolio will have its own budget and strategic themes reflecting that unit’s portion of the business strategy, as Figure 2 illustrates.

 In this case, each SAFe portfolio exists in this broader enterprise context, which is the source of the business strategy it must address.
-The enterprise also provides the more general funding and governance model for all the portfolios.
-But the strategy is a two-way street.
+The enterprise also provides more general funding and governance for all the portfolios.

-Each aspect is discussed briefly in the sections below.
+Each input is discussed briefly in the sections below:

-- Financial goals – Whether measured in revenue, profitability, market share, or other Metrics, financial performance goals should be clear.
-These must be communicated to the portfolio stakeholders.
+- Financial goals – Whether measured in revenue, profitability, people market share, or other metrics, financial performance goals should be clear to all stakeholders.

-- Competitive environment – Competitive analysis will help identify the largest threats and areas of opportunity.
+- Competitive environment – Competitive analysis identifies the most significant competitive threats to the business.

 Portfolio Context Informs Enterprise Strategy